 We are currently, and expect in the future, to be regulated by the CFPB.
 In addition to the CFPB, other state and federal agencies have the ability to regulate aspects of our business.
 For example, the Dodd-Frank Act, as well as many state statutes, provide a mechanism for state attorneys general to investigate us.
 In addition, as a result of our relationships with bank partners, we are subject to oversight by federal banking agencies, including the FDIC and the Federal Trade Commission has jurisdiction to investigate aspects of our business, including with respect to marketing practices.
 Further, we are subject to inspections, examinations, supervision and regulation by applicable agencies in each state in which we are licensed.
 Regulatory oversight of our business may change over time.
-By way of example, California's governor has proposed within the 2020-2021 state budget a California Consumer Financial Protection Law, which seeks to emulate the CFPB with respect to its enforcement and supervisory capabilities.
+By way of example, California's governor has proposed within the 2020-2021 state budget a California Consumer Financial Protection Law, which seeks to emulate the CFPB with respect to its enforcement and supervisory capabilities as well as require additional state registration for certain covered persons.
 We expect that regulatory examinations by both federal and state agencies will continue, and there can be no assurance that the results of such examinations will not have a material adverse effect on us.